Tengfei-Wang/Implicit-Internal-Video-Inpainting/README.md

 #### Improve the sharpness and consistency
 For some hard videos, the former training may not produce a pleasing result.
 You can fine-tune the trained model with another losses.
 To this end, modify the 'model_restore' in `config/test.yml` to the checkpoint path of basic training.
-Also set use_ambiguity_loss or use_stable_loss to True.
+Also set ambiguity_loss or stabilization_loss to True.
 Then fine-tune the basic checkpoint for 20,000-40,000 iterations.
 ```
 python train.py